neighbourhoodie/stf-php-ansible/README.md

 ## Access control

-Access control to the jumphost and service machines is easily configured using the initialize playbook.
+Access control to the jumphost and service machines is configured using the `initialize.yml` playbook.
 Each user's SSH keys are added to the machines, along with their respective Google Authenticator files, ensuring secure access management.

 Some user management tasks are also handled via Ansible, including: